CoenPrins/blaaskaak/scripts/README.md

 - Notes (string)
 - URL (string) [not tested yet]

-The standard filename of the resulting json file is `"../events.json"`.
-This means that if you run `ical2json.py` in its folder (`/scripts`), the event.json file will be placed in the root of the repository.
+The standard filename of the resulting json file is `"events.json"`.
+This means that if you run `ical2json.py` in its folder (`scripts/`), the `event.json` file will be placed in the `scripts` folder.

 ## Requirements